joielechong/iso-country-flags-svg-collection/README.md

 5x5 8x8
 ```

-Typing "make" will then generate icon sets with the resolutions defined above for all country-squared icons.
+Typing "make" will then generate icon sets with the resolutions defined above for all country-squared/4x3 icons.

 ## Generating the icon sheet files